batcholi/XenonCode/README.md

 - `foreach` loops through all items of an array
 - `repeat` loops a block of code n times
 - `while` loops as long as a condition evaluates to true
+- `for` loops a block of code, given a first and last index
 - `break` stops a loop here as if it completed all iterations
 - `continue` stops this iteration of a loop here and run the next iteration immediately
 - `if` runs a block of code if a condition evaluates to true